Gensh/lilliput/01-intro.md

 ![Lillun's wanted poster](img/lil-header.png)

+> As a Lilliputian Exalt, you were hand-picked for a second chance by your mother Lillun.
+You returned to the task which once overwhelmed you wielding music your mother stole from the Makers.
+You have seen the true shape of humankind, and you will grant that gift to the kind and common people which cradled your own divinity.
+You have been Exalted less than a year.

 ## Lilliputian Exalt Advantages

 **Though Little, Fierce**: While you are at your Critical health level or at four or more anima, the breath of war restores two motes instead of one, and you recover one mote between actions during social influence scenes or ventures.